MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-device-categories.md

 ---
-title: "Device categories in Connected Field Service | MicrosoftDocs"
+title: Use device categories in Connected Field Service
-description: Learn about how to use device categories in Connected Field Service ms.date: 07/22/2024 ms.topic: how-to ms.subservice: connected-field-service
+description: Learn how to use device categories in Connected Field Service. ms.date: 07/22/2024 ms.topic: how-to ms.subservice: connected-field-service